amsb/react-evoke/README.md

 Straightforward action-driven state management for straightforward apps.
 Built on React [Suspense](https://www.youtube.com/watch?v=6g3g0Q_XVb4) and [Immer](https://github.com/mweststrate/immer), Evoke provides a simple framework for dispatching asynchronous state updating actions and accessing that state throughout the application.
 It is a lightweight library for shared application state management in the spirit of Command Query Responsibility Segregation (CQRS), flux, redux, etc.

-## Example
+## Overview

 React Evoke enables components to read existing shared state synchronously (internally using React's built-in Context feature) or use React Suspense to suspend the render and initialize asynchronously if the state doesn't yet exist.
-Here is an example using function-as-child render props (hooks supported as well in React 16.7+!):
+Here's an example:

 ```javascript
 function App() {